Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Background

-Provided such a combination has been found, discrete time Markovian samples $\mathbf{z}_{(i)}=\mathcal{Z}(\Delta i)$, for some sample spacing $\Delta>0$, may be used in the same manner as regular MCMC samples in order to characterize the invariant distribution.
-In addition, by letting the sample spacing $\Delta\rightarrow0$, moments under the invariant distribution may also be obtained by utilizing the complete trajectory of the PDP, i.e.
+may be used in the same manner as regular MCMC samples for characterizing the invariant distribution.
+In addition, by letting the sample spacing $\Delta\rightarrow0$, moments under the invariant distribution may also be obtained by utilizing the complete trajectory of the PDMP, i.e.

 for some function $g$.